hestiacp/hestiacp/ISSUE_TEMPLATE.md

+### Brief issue description:
+Type here (e.g. When I click on the Web tab, a blank page is displayed).

+### Steps to Reproduce:
+1. Example: Log into Hestia Server
+2. Example: Click on Web tab
+3. ...

+### Expected behavior:
+Type here (e.g. A list of hosted web domains should appear).

-### Operating System (OS/VERSION):
+### Operating system distribution and release:

-Type here, e.g. Debian 9
+Type here (e.g. Ubuntu 18.04 LTS)

 ### HestiaCP Version:

-Type here, e.g. 1.01234

-### Installed Software (what you got with the installer):
+Type here (e.g. 0.9.8-26)

+### What software is installed?
-Type here, e.g. Apache, Nginx, PHP-FPM, MySQL
+Type here (e.g. Apache, Nginx, PHP-FPM, Dovecot/Exim, MariaDB, etc.)

-### Steps to Reproduce:

-Type here, e.g. install HestiaCP and type rm -rf / --no-preserve-root

-### Related Issues/Forum Threads:
+### Related issues or forum threads:

-Found anything that might be related to this?
-It might help us find the cause.
+Find something that might be related to this?
+Please let us know by adding any relevate issue numbers or URLs here (e.g. issue #0 or https://forum.hestiacp.com/...)

-### Other Notes:
+### Additional notes:

-Anything else you think we should know?
+If there is anything else that you'd like us to know about this issue, feel free to let us know here.